 Learn a New Trick

 Long winter evenings can be a perfect time to teach your dog that new trick you have been thinking about.
 There are plenty of easy to train tricks based on dogs’ instinctual behaviors.
 Start simple with army crawls, high fives, and belly-up.
 If your dog is more advanced, move on to asking him to learn names, find objects, and pick-up and bring you things.
 Mastered those?
 Start training service dog tasks and dance moves!
 One popular and always impressive trick you can teach your dog is to balance a treat on her nose, then toss and catch it on command.
 You will be surprised at what your dog can learn with regular training time.
 Just remember to set your expectations appropriately.
 Your dog won’t learn advanced tasks overnight.

 Buy or Make Some Puzzle Toys

 Keep your dog busy with a puzzle toy when you aren’t around.
 Dogs enjoy a challenge.
-You can buy a variety of active dog toys from three-dimensional puzzles to simple Kong toys and peanut butter.
-A variation that has worked well for us is “find the treats.”
+You can buy a variety of active dog toys from three-dimensional puzzles to simple Kong toys and peanut butter. r review of the top active dog toys is now available at Your Dog Advisor.
+A variation that has worked well for us and that doesn’t require you to purchase a toy is “find the treats.”
 If your dog is not crated when you are away, hide some treats before you leave.
 Announce the game to your dog before you go out the door.
 If you are more ambitious, you can make your own active toys.
 You can find a great review with links to several projects at care.com.